Char is a creative writer, artist, and inventor—in and out of the kitchen.

-- Baking Sheet: place egg roll wraps next to each other on the sheet, add teaspoonful of egg to corner away from you, place 1/2 cup of browned pork mixture to center of wrap.
+- Baking Sheet: Place egg roll wraps next to each other on the sheet, add a teaspoon of egg to the corner away from you, place 1/2 cup of browned pork mixture to center of wrap.
 Fold corner nearest you to middle, then flip left and right sides over and roll to egg mixture.
 Place in frying pan.
 Continue rolling and adding to frying pan until all 15 wrapped rolls are in frying pan.

 - Once all your egg rolls are in your pan, cover the pan for about 10 minutes, allowing the steam to penetrate your rolls.
 You will notice that your rolls will change texture as the noodle outside starts to cook.

-- Some people like to dip theirs in Soy Sauce, some sweet and sour sauce.
-I prefer mine in a Hot Mustard sauce of Buffalo Wing Sauce plus Yellow Mustard.
+- Some people like to dip theirs in soy sauce or some sweet and sour sauce.
+I prefer mine in a mixture of buffalo wing sauce and yellow mustard.